ibm-cloud-docs/satellite/run-agent-swarm.md

 - Satellite Connector treats all the agents connected to a Connector as equal.
 - The TCP sessions are round robin through all the agents.
 - It is recommended to use a minimum of 3 agents for redundancy.
-This makes Satellite Connector service more reliable and there is no additonal charge for additional agents.
+This makes Satellite Connector service more reliable and there is no additional charge for additional agents.
 On windows, this means using multiple Windows hosts.
 - If you are using containers make sure your containers aren't all on the same VM or hardware as that's not redundant.
 - If you're running a high bandwidth workload it's recommended to use at least 6 agents because that brings more hosts and more bandwidth.
 - The maximum agents per Connector is 9, but this setup is not recommend because containers and virtual machines are ephemeral and there might be a delay in noticing when one container disappeared and a new one is trying to connect.
 Instead, it is recommend to leave at least 3 open slots to allow for containers and VMs to stop and start.